Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 Installing a 8 foot Ground Rod on EVERY Welding Machine also sometimes helps.

-5 --- Arcing CRT-Monitors Displays, and Crashing the NO-Punch Zone Sensor can disrupt
+5 --- Arcing CRT-Monitors Displays, and Crashing NO-Punch Zone Sensor can disrupt

-the 12 volts to Bubble Board, and cause Problems.
-We sometimes Modify Control
+12 volts to Bubble Board, and cause Problems.
+We sometimes Modify Control Wiring

-Wiring and add a second 12 volt Power Supply for these Functions, but this is tricky
+and add a second 12 volt Power Supply for these Functions, but this is tricky work to

-We also sometime Add the "CRT Isolator Board" Underneath the CRT-Cage to
+We also sometime Add "CRT Isolator Board" Underneath the CRT-Cage to

 More information on this can be seen on "HECC80/30x Boards Types".